clonedang/sh/README.md

 - Link training dataset: https://www.kaggle.com/datasets/dangtop4sure/dataset.
 Please ignore the "train_for_server" folder in this dataset.
 In order to know what to do next with the dataset after downloading, please go to the "data" folder (read DataStructure.txt file) to know all the details.

-- `If the running process with docker encounters any errors, please contact me or go to this link (running in kaggle)`.
+- If the running process with docker encounters any errors, please contact me or go to this link https://www.kaggle.com/code/dangtop4sure/test-notebook/edit (to train or reproduce my result on kaggle).

 ## 0. Project Structure
 - The high level structure of this project :
   - `data/`: training data are stored in this folder.
   - `test/`: public test are stored in this folder.
-  - `src/infer` or `src/train`: neccessary bash scripts for training on docker container can be found in this folder.
+  - `src/infer` or `src/train`: neccessary bash scripts for inferencing and training on docker container can be found in this folder.
 These scripts are also used for training on Kaggle platform.
   - `saved_models/`: weights for our trained models (_cus_model.pt_ and _def_model.pt_).
   - `ensemble`: this folder stores the ensemble bash script for ensembling results of my models and the _predict.txt_ file as the final result (after ensembling).
   - `prediction`: The outcoming prediction for each of the 2 models (_cus_predict.txt_ and _def_predict.txt_)